 Traveling Homeschoolers was created when we outgrew our Carolina Homeschooler website.
-Although we still offer local/regional trips for families in South Carolina, the trips featured here are open to families throughout the United States and beyond.
+Although we still offer local/regional trips for families in South Carolina through that website, the trips featured here are open to families throughout the United States and beyond.

 Want to join us?